COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer: Methods

 \subsection{Training Setting}

 Training settings.
-Our implementation is based on PyTorch \cite{b15} and mmclassification\cite{b150}, and one NVIDIA Tesla-V100 GPUs are used for training.
-Model training is done by using the AdamW, where initial learning rate, batch size and weight decay set to 0.001, 64 and 0.05 respectively respectively.
-For learning rate scheduler, cosine annealing \cite{b16} and warmup \cite{b17} is used.
-We also applied label smoothing in loss.
-In the training for Swin Transformer, the input image size is 224*224 and for Transformer in Transformer, the input image size is 384*384.
+Our implementation is based on PyTorch \cite{b15}, mmclassification\cite{b150}, and one NVIDIA Tesla-V100 GPU is used for training.
+Model training is done using the AdamW, and the initial learning rate, batch size, and weight decay are set to 0.001, 64, and 0.05, respectively.
+For the learning rate scheduler, cosine annealing \cite{b16} and warmup \cite{b17} are used.
+We also applied label smoothing in the loss.
+In training for Swin Transformer, the input image size is 224*224.
+For Transformer in Transformer, the input image size is 384*384.
 The design is due to the limitation of computation power, and also for convenience to use the pre-trained model directly from ImageNet \cite{b18}.